Caregiver Support

 While the Aging Network has always been involved with meeting the needs of both care recipients and family caregivers, by creating the National Family Caregiver Support Program, Congress explicitly recognized the important role that family caregivers occupy in our nation’s long-term services and supports system.
 As of the 2006 Reauthorization of the Older Americans Act, the following specific populations of family caregivers are eligible to receive services:

-- Adult family members or other informal caregivers age 18 and older providing care to individuals 60 years of age and older;
+- Adult family members or other informal caregivers aged 18 and older providing care to individuals 60 years of age and older;

-- Adult family members or other informal caregivers age 18 and older providing care to individuals of any age with Alzheimer’s disease and related disorders;
+- Adult family members or other informal caregivers aged 18 and older providing care to individuals of any age with Alzheimer’s disease and related disorders;

 - Grandparents and other relatives (not parents) 55 years of age and older providing care to children under the age of 18; and

-- Grandparents and other relatives (not parents) 55 years of age and older providing care to adults age 18-59 with disabilities.
+- Grandparents and other relatives (not parents) 55 years of age and older providing care to adults aged 18-59 with disabilities.

 Each family caregiver presents his or her own unique needs and preferences for the types of programs and services they wish to receive at any given point in time.
 Further, the programs and services that are available vary from state to state and community to community.
 Fortunately, a number of national organizations and programs exist to help inform and support program development and innovation.
 Please see resources and links below for additional information regarding research, technical assistance and support for program development.